andrezeitz/muscle-gym-milestone-1/README.md

 ![Skärmavbild 2021-06-30 kl  10 40 14](https://user-images.githubusercontent.com/85236391/123929977-92b7c580-d98f-11eb-9219-ae2a0302ccec.png)

-3. As a user, I want to see what typ of different classes the gym have and some information about it.
+3. As a user, I want to see what type of different classes the gym have and some information about it.
 * Result: TEST PASSED
-   * We highlight three of our most popular classes with a text explaning how each class works.
+   * We highlight three of our most popular classes with a text explaining how each class works.

 ![Skärmavbild 2021-06-30 kl  10 39 42](https://user-images.githubusercontent.com/85236391/123930007-9b100080-d98f-11eb-8e6a-51f0ad346d3b.png)